-Marriott currently has a “buy points” promo with a nice bonus… but even a nice bonus doesn’t mean that it’s a good price.
+Marriott currently has a “buy points” promo with a nice 55% bonus… but even a nice bonus doesn’t mean that it’s a good price.
 Flytrippers rarely recommends buying points, because the prices don’t often make it worthwhile (even with the frequent bonuses).

 But in all cases, these “buy points” promos are a good reminder of the importance of always doing the math for everything related to travel rewards.
 We say it often, but it’s because it really is the key!

 Marriott “Buy Points” promo